 While watching I noted squirrels are preyed on, yet incredibly resilient and resourceful.
 When I dig deep inside myself it is the squirrel energy that provides what I need.
 I am forever grateful to Graytuft and the generations after, including Chubby Mary, who bring their children to this tree.
 The children are now the adults, and they visit when I walk outside – always keeping a safe distance.

-To my reader friends and my animal friends…play safe my friends, play safe.
-As you read consider sifting through past posts.
-Each post is a moment of fog translated into a document of beauty.
-That is what life is, moments of foggy opportunities when caught, like the prism sparkling off a dragonfly’s wing, become opportunities.
+To my reader friends consider sifting through past posts and while you do note each post is a moment of fog translated into a document of beauty.
+That is what life is, moments of fog which when caught, sparkle off a dragonfly’s wing and become opportunities.